Optimal quantum reservoir learning in proximity to universality

-Here we are interested in the asymptotic behavior of $\mathcal F$ as function of $N$.
-For an equal bipartition and in the absence of symmetries, the ensemble-averaged anti-flatness of Haar-random states satisfy $\mathcal{F}_{\mathrm H}=\mathbb {E}_{\mathrm H}[\mathcal{F}(\hat\rho_{\mathrm H})]\!\sim\!2^{-N}$~\cite{y9r6-dx7p}.
-This is the typical behavior expected from outputs of a sufficiently random (nonintegrable) quantum dynamics.
-For generic volume-law-entangled random states, the size-driven decay of $\mathcal{F}$ thus progressively limits the ability to resolve subsystem observables.
-As demonstrated in Fig.~\ref{fig5:flatness}, we can \textit{continuously} control the behavior of flatness by tuning $p$.
-Accordingly, we are able to infer the concentration of measures in the reservoir.

-Writing $\log_2(\mathcal{F})=-\alpha N+c$, we may interpret $ \alpha\equiv\alpha(d,p)$ as \textit{scrambling rate}, where for Haar-random circuits $\alpha_{\mathrm{H}}=1$.
-In the thermodynamic limit $N\to\infty$, Haar-random pure states have reduced subsystems that approach maximally-mixed state $\mathbb{I}/2^N$~\cite{PhysRevLett.109.040502,PhysRevLett.125.030505}, so that they are locally flat ({\it i.e.}, information is ``hidden" from local observers).
-With regard to a learning algorithm, this implies that the expected optimal regime in terms of both performance and scalability may only be achieved when $\mathcal F/\mathcal {F}_{\mathrm{H}}\gg1$ and $0\ll\alpha<\alpha_{\mathrm H}$ (see Fig.~\ref{fig5:flatness}(b)).
-Note that a weak decay $\alpha\ll\alpha_{\mathrm H}$ (strictly when $\mathcal F\neq0$) signals a weakly entangled (localized) nonstabilizer state.
-Therefore, both the relative value of anti-flatness and its scaling are equally important, and together they discriminate physical phases and may be viewed as a proxy for both computational performance and also practical readout cost in the large-$N$ limit.
+Demonstrated in Fig.~\ref{fig5:flatness}, one can continuously control the behavior of flatness by tuning $p$ and infer the concentration of measures in the reservoir.
+Writing $\log_2(\mathcal{F})=-\alpha N+c$, we may interpret $ \alpha\equiv\alpha(d,p)$ as \textit{concentration rate}, where for Haar-random states $\alpha_{\mathrm{H}}=1$.
+In the limit $N\to\infty$, such states admit reduced subsystems that approach maximally-mixed state $\sim\mathbb{I}/2^N$ and are locally flat ({\it i.e.}, information is ``hidden" from local observers)~\cite{PhysRevLett.109.040502,PhysRevLett.125.030505}.
+This implies that the expected optimal regime in terms of both performance and scalability may only be achieved when $\mathcal F/\mathcal {F}_{\mathrm{H}}\gg1$ and $0\ll\alpha<\alpha_{\mathrm H}$ (see Fig.~\ref{fig5:flatness}(b)).
+A weak decay $\alpha\ll\alpha_{\mathrm H}$ (strictly when $\mathcal F\neq0$) signals a weakly entangled (localized) nonstabilizer state.
+Taken together, the relative value of the anti-flatness and its scaling discriminate physical phases, and are a proxy for both the computational performance and practical readout cost in the large-$N$ limit.